Wizards beat Cavaliers 120-105, clinch East play-in spot

 TIP-INS

-Cavaliers: Kevin Love (right calf strain management) missed his 46th game of the season. … G Darius Garland returned after missing seven games with a sprained left ankle and scored three points in 12 minutes. … Cleveland shot 57.1 % (12 of 21) in the first quarter and led 33-31. … Osman was back in the starting lineup after missing three games with a sprained left ankle. … Coach J.B.
-Bickerstaff picked up a technical in the fourth.
+Cavaliers: Kevin Love (right calf strain management) missed his 46th game of the season. … G Darius Garland returned after missing seven games with a sprained left ankle and scored three points in 12 minutes. … Cleveland shot 57.1 % (12 of 21) in the first quarter and led 33-31. … Osman was back in the starting lineup after missing three games with a sprained left ankle. … Bickerstaff picked up a technical in the fourth.

 Wizards: Bradley Beal missed his third straight game with a left hamstring strain.
-Beal, the NBA’s second-leading scorer averaging 31.4, did participate in some pregame warmups.
-Coach Scott Brooks said Beal is getting better every day, but did not know if he would be available Sunday. … G Raul Neto was out with left hamstring tightness. … Westbrook broke a tie with Gary Payton and is now the 39th-leading scorer in NBA history with 21,834 points. … F Chandler Hutchinson started his first game of the season.
+Beal, the NBA’s second-leading scorer averaging 31.4 points, did participate in some pregame warmups.
+Brooks said Beal is getting better every day, but did not know if he would be available Sunday. … G Raul Neto was out with left hamstring tightness. … Westbrook broke a tie with Gary Payton and is now the 39th-leading scorer in NBA history with 21,834 points. … F Chandler Hutchinson started his first game of the season.

 UP NEXT